eof0xffff/cVector/README.md

 cvec_push_back(&vsStr, "first");
 ```

-The only exception is the 'cvec_get()' function.
+The only exception is the `cvec_get()` function.
 Here, the desired type must be specified with each call.